21 Bali Must-Haves: What to Pack for Bali Rainy Season

-This article about what to pack for bali rainy season may contain affiliate links, which means that if you purchase through one of them, I may earn a small commission at no extra cost.
+This article may contain affiliate links.
+This means that if you purchase through one of the links, I may be paid a small commission at no extra cost to you.
+Thank you for supporting the blog, allowing me to share meaningful travel experiences with you.

-Rainy Season in Bali: How Does It Look?
+Rainy Season in Bali: 4 Things to Know

-Bali has two distinct seasons: the wet season from November to April and the dry season from May to September.
+Bali has two distinct seasons: the wet season, from around October to April, and the dry season, from May to September.

-The dry season is often considered the best time to visit Bali, thanks to lower humidity, longer sunny days, stunning sunsets, and minimal rain.
+The dry season is often considered the best time to visit Bali, thanks to lower humidity, longer sunny days, stunning sunsets, and minimal (but never no) rain.

 That said, I must admit I was pretty fortunate during my trip.
 It rained every day, but not the torrential downpours I had anticipated.